Cabbage Patch Kids

-Cabbage Kids are a line of cloth dolls with plastic heads first produced by Coleco Industries in 1982.
+Cabbage Patch Kids are a line of cloth dolls with plastic heads first produced by Coleco Industries in 1982.
 They were inspired by the Little People soft sculptured dolls sold by Xavier Roberts as collectibles.
-The brand was renamed 'Cabbage Kids' by Roger L. Schlaifer when he acquired the exclusive worldwide licensing rights in 1982.
+The brand was renamed 'Cabbage Patch Kids' by Roger L. Schlaifer when he acquired the exclusive worldwide licensing rights in 1982.

-The doll brand set every toy industry sales record for three years running, and was one of the most popular lines of children’s licensed products in the 1980s and has become one of the longest-running doll franchises in the United States.
-Additional Cabbage Patch products include children’s apparel, bedding, infants' wear, record albums and board games.
+The doll brand set every toy industry sales record for three years running, was one of the most popular lines of children's licensed products in the 1980s, and has become one of the longest-running doll franchises in the United States.
+Additional Cabbage Patch products include children's apparel, bedding, infants' wear, record albums and board games.

 Production history

 Creation and development

-According to court records, Roberts, a 21-year-old art student at a missionary school in North Georgia, discovered craft artist Martha Nelson’s Doll Babies.
+According to court records, Roberts, a 21-year-old art student at a missionary school in North Georgia, discovered craft artist Martha Nelson's Doll Babies.
 They came with a birth certificate and adoption papers.
 With the help of artist Debbie Moorehead, he hand-stitched dolls called "The Little People".
-Roberts modified the look of Nelson’s dolls, birth certificate and adoption papers sufficiently to get a copyright, and told potential customers his Little People were not for sale; however, they could be "adopted" for prices ranging from $60 to $1,000.
+Roberts modified the look of Nelson's dolls, birth certificate and adoption papers sufficiently to get a copyright, and told potential customers his Little People were not for sale; however, they could be "adopted" for prices ranging from $60 to $1,000.

 The Little People were first sold at arts and crafts shows, then later at Babyland General Hospital, an old medical clinic that Roberts and his friends-turned-employees converted into a toy store, in Cleveland, Georgia.

-In 1981, at the height of Roberts' success, he was approached by Atlanta designer and licensing agent, Roger L. Schlaifer about licensing The Little People.
-As Fisher-Price owned the name "Little People", the name was changed to “Cabbage Kids.”
-His goal was to build the first and largest mass-market children’s brand in history.
-In order to attract potential doll manufacturers and to create the entertainment and publishing businesses he envisioned, Schlaifer and his partner/wife wrote the Legend of the Cabbage Kids.
-To make sense of how special cabbages gave birth to Cabbage Kids, Schlaifer invented the bee-like creatures that use their rabbit ears to fly about and pollinate cabbages with magical crystals.
-Since Roberts insisted on being a character in the story, Schlaifer created him as a curious, ten-year-old boy who discovered the Cabbage Kids by following a BunnyBee behind a waterfall into a magical Cabbage Patch, where he found the Cabbage Patch babies being born in a neglected garden.
+In 1981, at the height of Roberts's success, he was approached by Atlanta designer and licensing agent, Roger L. Schlaifer about licensing The Little People.
+As Fisher-Price owned the name "Little People", the name was changed to "Cabbage Patch Kids".
+His goal was to build the first and largest mass-market children's brand in history.
+In order to attract potential doll manufacturers and to create the entertainment and publishing businesses he envisioned, Schlaifer and his partner/wife wrote the Legend of the Cabbage Patch Kids.
+To make sense of how special cabbages gave birth to Cabbage Patch Kids, Schlaifer invented BunnyBees—the bee-like creatures that use their rabbit ears to fly about and pollinate cabbages with magical crystals.
+Since Roberts insisted on being a character in the story, Schlaifer created him as a curious ten-year-old boy who discovered the Cabbage Patch Kids by following a BunnyBee behind a waterfall into a magical Cabbage Patch, where he found the Cabbage Patch babies being born in a neglected garden.
 To save them from being abducted to work in the gold mines operated by the villainess Lavender McDade and her two cohorts in crime, Cabbage Jack and Beau Weasel, young Roberts tried to save them by finding loving parents who would adopt them and keep them safe in their homes.